microsoftgraph/msgraph-sample-spfx/Lab.md

 1. Locate the `render()` method.
 This method creates a new instance of a React element by passing in the component class and the properties to bind to it.
 The only property being set is the `description` property.

-    Replace the contents of the `render()` method with the following code to create an initialize a new instance fo the Microsoft Graph client:
+    Replace the contents of the `render()` method with the following code to create and initialize a new instance of the Microsoft Graph client:

     ```ts
     this.context.msGraphClientFactory.getClient()